-Six student scholars were recognized for their scholastic achievements, university accomplishments and community service with scholarships underwritten by the university’s emeriti.
-The awards were announced during yesterday’s Emeriti of Cal State Fullerton luncheon hosted by President Mildred García.
+Eight scholars have been honored for their scholastic achievements, university accomplishments and community service with scholarships from the Emeriti of Cal State Fullerton.